nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If either of the above conditions are not met, the command will fail.

 Example:
-* `reemoveFromGroup g/blood drive 2024 m/1 2 5 6` removes the persons at index 1, 2, 5 and 6 of
+* `removeFromGroup g/blood drive 2024 m/1 2 5 6` removes the persons at index 1, 2, 5 and 6 of
   the current list in view from the existing group named `blood drive`.